apksqrd/web-image-processing/README.md

 Working  with the camera stuff seems like too big a jump from doing the tutorial, so I am going to just experiment right now.

 I am going to test if yew-router works in github pages.
 For now, I need to test by manually inputting the page names.

+Github Pages works differently than trunk serve, so it turns out routers need hacks to work.
+From <https://github.com/orgs/community/discussions/64096>, it turns out I can either use hash router instead of browser router, or I could do something with the 404.html.